Nwosu-Ihueze/otto/README.md

 -   `--dataset`: (Required) Path to your training dataset (CSV format).
 -   `--target`: (Optional) The name of the text column in your CSV.
 Defaults to `text`.
 -   `--time_limit`: (Optional) The total time limit for hyperparameter optimization in seconds.
 Defaults to 3600 (1 hour).
 -   `--output_dir`: (Optional) The directory where all results, checkpoints, and processed data will be saved.
-Defaults to `automl_results`.
+Defaults to `otto_results`.
 -   `--n_trials`: (Optional) The number of hyperparameter optimization trials to run.
 Defaults to 20.

 After the run completes, the best model checkpoint and configuration will be saved in the specified output directory.